-Homemade dough, piles of gooey cheese and fresh, local ingredients are the trademarks of Oklahoma’s top pizzerias.
+Homemade dough, piles of gooey cheese and fresh, local ingredients are the trademarks of these pizzerias that are among Oklahoma's best.

 There may be a never-ending battle over whether Chicago or New York-style pizza reigns supreme, but these eight great pizza restaurants have taken the best of both worlds and made their own Oklahoma-style pizza pie that’s guaranteed to please.
 Read on to discover some of the best pizzerias in Oklahoma.